 - Medicine: Between $6,500 and $8,000 per dose (thrice a week)

-She doesn’t have any private health insurance, and is not even under the CPF Dependent Protection Scheme.
+She doesn’t have any private health insurance, and is not even under the CPF Dependants’ Protection Scheme.

-She’s living in a small 45-sqm flat and skips meals so that her son would have food on the table.
+She’s living in a small 45-sqm flat and skips meals so that her son will have food on the table.

-The costs needed do not stop at the medical side, Tam says that money raised would also go to pay off household bills, basic necessities, bank debts, daily living expenses, upcoming funeral expenses, etc.
+The costs needed do not stop there.
+Tam says that money raised would also go to pay off household bills, basic necessities, bank debts, daily living expenses, upcoming funeral expenses, etc.

 Her most pressing concern would be to provide care and support for her 5 year old son when she’s not around anymore.

-If you’d like to read more into her story, check out this link.
+If you’d like to read more or make a donation, check out this link.

-Here are some of the typical commitments, goals, and expenses that one has throughout his lifespan:
+Here are some of the typical commitments, goals, and expenses:

 To list down the few essentials: